ProfessionalCSharp/ProfessionalCSharp7/README.md

-# Professional C# 7
+# Professional C# 7 and .NET Core 2.0

-Code samples for Professional C# 7 and .NET Core 2
+Code samples for the Wrox Press book **Professional C# 7 and .NET Core 2.0**

-To compile and run the samples you need:
+To compile and run the samples, you need Visual Studio 2017, Visual Studio for Mac, or Visual Studio Code.

+You can download these tools here: [Visual Studio](https://www.visualstudio.com/).

+The console app samples can be used on Windows, Linux, or Mac.
+Here is the installation procedure for .NET Core: [.NET on Linux](https://www.microsoft.com/net/core)

+If you're using Visual Studio, Update 5 or a later version of Visual Studio 2017 is needed.
+With the Visual Studio Installer you need to select this workload to compile most of the code samples: **.NET Core cross-platform development**.

+ASP.NET Core samples need this workload: **ASP.NET and web development**.

+Windows app samples require Windows 10, Windows 10 Fall Creators Update (build 16299) or a later version.
+With the Windows app samples, Visual Studio 2017 Update 5 is required with this workload: **Universal Windows Platform Development**.

+Compiling the Xamarin samples, you have different options using a Mac or a Windows system:
+* On the Mac, you can install Visual Studio for Mac to compile the Android and iOS samples.
+* On Windows 10, you can use Visual Studio 2017.
+To compile the iOS samples, you also need a Mac.
+Using only Windows 10, you can compile and run the Windows and Android code samples.

 * Visual Studio 2017 with the .NET Core workload

-UWP samples require Windows 10 and Visual Studio 2017 Update 4, and some of the UWP samples need Windows 10 Fall Creators Update

-To run many of the code samples on Linux, here is the installation procedure for .NET Core: [.NET on Linux](https://www.microsoft.com/net/core#linuxredhat)

-Samples available for these chapters (sample folders)
+Here's the list of chapters and the folders for the code samples:

 * Chapter 1 - .NET Applications and Tools (HelloWorld)
 * Chapter 2 - Core C# (CoreCsharp)